-I had pretty high hopes for Skopje and its alternative sights.
-After all every Balkan city has a really big potential when it comes to quirkiness and the capital of Macedonia was no exception.
+I had pretty high hopes for the capital of North Macedonia and especially alternative Skopje sights.
+After all every Balkan city has a really big potential when it comes to quirkiness and Skopje was no exception.
 It felt weird from the very beginning, one of a kind, like nothing I’ve seen before.
-And that actually made Skopje pretty amazing!
+And that actually made the city to be pretty amazing!
 There’s no real old town, no tourist center but random places that altogether make a great combination.
 After spending over 2 days there it seemed like I explored a lot, both on and off the path, but at the same time I knew I could have stayed there longer and still discover new cool spots.
-So here’s my mini guide to alternative Skopje!
+So here’s my alternative Skopje guide!

 The density of weird sculptures in the center of Skopje is overwhelming!
 No matter where you stand you will see at least 2 monuments around (in some places you will notice over 20!).
 Some are monumental, reminding of the great past and big Macedonians.
 Others are simply ridiculous, like shopaholic girls or a dog with a crown.
 Altogether they are an inseparable part of Skopje’s scenery and one of the most distinctive things about the city.
 You will either love them or hate them, but for sure you won’t be indifferent about the monuments!